pnp/generator-spfx/docs/compose/prompting.md

 So this makes sure that all prompt configurations can be centrally managed - even the ones specific to additional generators.

 !!! info
-    If your custom generator has a special promting configuration, please add a comment in your Pull Request saying so
+    If your custom generator has a special prompting configuration, please add a comment in your Pull Request saying so